microsoft/WhatTheHack/010-AzureDevOps/Student/Challenge-04.md

 ## Introduction

-Great we now have some infrastructure and some code, lets build it.
+Great!
+Now that we have some infrastructure and some code, let's build it.
 In DevOps we automate this process using something called Continuous Integration.
 Take a moment to review the article below to gain a better understanding of what CI is.

 1. [What is Continuous Integration?](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-continuous-integration)